Senka2112/grasp/README.md

 # grasp
 # GMAR grasping exercise
+download this folder in your src folder in workspace which is containing baxter and movIt files
 # starting Baxter in Simulation

 Copy this folder to your workspace which is containing moveIt and baxter files